 How we started

 The first Local House Project (LHP) was established in Stoke-on-Trent as part of Phase One of the DfE Social Care Innovation Programme.
 Phase Two saw the development of a further five projects and the creation of; an evidence base, resources and financial modelling.
 NHP was established to provide the vehicle to support existing LHPS and establish new LHPs and increase the reach to young people across the UK post March 2020.

 I’d compare the House Project to a tree; we’ve planted it and we’re growing up.
 We’re all together and we’re all going up.

 Continuing to grow

-Being part of a Project has supported young people to gain confidence, achieve successful interdependence by transitioning to full council tenancies, secure jobs and stay in college – aspirations that had previously seemed to them to be completely out of their reach.
+Being part of a LHP has supported young people to gain confidence, achieve successful interdependence by transitioning to full council tenancies, secure jobs and stay in college – aspirations that we want for any young person leaving care.